|Program Dates & Deadlines:||Click here to view|

 SPRING MEETING INFORMATION

-Sep.
-30 - Oct.
-13, 2014: Students who cancel between these dates will still be responsible for 50% of the cost of the program.
+- Sept.
+16 - 30, 2016: Students that cancel within these dates are responsible for 50 percent of the cost of the program.

-Oct.
-14 - Oct.
-31, 2014: Students who cancel between these dates will still be responsible for 75% of the cost of the program.
+- Oct.
+1 - 13, 2016: Students that cancel within these dates are responsible for 75 percent of the cost of the program.

 If airline bookings have already been made by the time of a student's cancellation, some airlines may issue the student a voucher for the value of the ticket less some penalty fee for change in ticketing.
 These are usually valid for 12 months with the airline issuing the ticket.
 The airline can provide specific details.